How to Install WooCommerce on Your WordPress Website

 - Klarna is also available if your store is in the U.K., Norway, Finland, Sweden, Denmark, Austria, Germany, or the Netherlands.

-Select the options you want to use, which will install the necessary extensions.
+Select the options you want to use, and WooCommerce will install the necessary extensions.
 You can always remove and add payment methods later.

 Step 4: Configure Your Shipping Settings

-If you want to use these services, we recommend you take a look at their specific settings to help you settle on appropriate rates.
+If you want to use these services, we recommend taking a look at their specific settings to help you settle on appropriate rates.

 Stores located elsewhere will instead only see the options for specifying the weight and dimension units you want to use in your store.
 Simply choose the correct units, then select Continue to progress.